 I originally trained with the Life Centre in London on their first ever intake of student teachers.I have recently finished a 2 year training with the Minded Institute in London where I have come to study medical science and neuroscience so that I have been able to understand at a scientific level, as well as at a compassionate level how yoga and meditation can change lives, or simply be a companion in life.
 I have many thousands of hours of teaching practise, and many testimonials available on request.

 Below I include a little more of my yoga journey:

 I began yoga training in the first intake of the Life Centre in London.
 I finished this as I started teaching in the corporate market, meeting people who have become lifelong friends.

 My meditation practise is important to me, and I have been spending up to a couple of months a year at at monastery in Holland sitting in silent days of meditation practice.
 I also now sit with myself, at home, and less in the monastery, but it remains a serious aspect of my daily life in London.

-I met Genpo Roshi in the Spring of 2001 on a trip to Holland when he was first developing the Big Mind method, so worked with it and him in the early days, but also a bit like playing with fire.
-Big a mind method resonates still in my life, not least recently in Yoga Nidra work where in deep relaxation working with the voice of trauma, and the need to move it from the hippocampus to the amygdala, I realised that the opportunity to heal deep trauma can be addressed by Big Mind work by speaking with the voices in the space of non dual relaxation.
-It sounds insane!
-But talking to the trauma helped me release it, and I felt it willingly move to a less threatening energy
+I met Genpo Roshi in the Spring of 2001 on a trip to Holland when he was first developing the Big Mind method, so worked with it and him in the early days.
+The Big mind method resonates still in my life, not least recently in Yoga Nidra work.

 I teach throughout Berlin privately in small groups.
 My classes are held both in German and in English, and vary according to the needs of the group.